 This issue compounds the effect of seasonality by reducing the net income to the agent earlier in the year and allowing for higher payouts later in the year.

-Logical Solution #2: Brokerage Account
+Solution: Brokerage Account

-Although a brokerage account certainly does not qualify as an emergency fund, which is generally held in cash, it can serve as a backup to your emergency fund.
 One mistake we commonly see Top Producers make is keeping too much cash on their net worth statement.

 Unlike tax-qualified retirement accounts, which carry a penalty if withdrawn from before age 59 ½, a non-qualified brokerage account is available for withdrawals at any time.
 Additionally, depending on the investments held in the account, capital gains tax treatment applies in most scenarios, allowing for preferential tax treatment as gains are realized.